Victoria Research Web

 The Victorian Web

-George Landow, a pioneer in the theory and practice of hypertext in the humanities, has created in The Victorian Web a splendid teaching and reference tool in the form of a growing encyclopedia of Victorian culture.
+The late George Landow, a pioneer in the theory and practice of hypertext in the humanities, created in The Victorian Web a splendid teaching and reference tool in the form of a growing encyclopedia of Victorian culture.
 Visitors to the site will find capsule summaries of many events, movements, and themes, with an emphasis upon Victorian literature and religion, written by leading scholars in the field.
-This hugely informative and well-designed site, a product of many hands, is by far the most comprehensive and widely praised Victorian resource on the Web.
+This hugely informative and well-illustrated site, now a product of many hands, is by far the most comprehensive Victorian resource of its kind online.

 The Dante Gabriel Rossetti Archive

-A pioneering (1993) and still ongoing project that aims to create a vast multimedia hypertext archive of all of this astounding figure's writings and pictures, the Rossetti Archive is the work of a team led by renowned scholar Jerome McGann under the auspices of the Institute for Advanced Technology in the Humanities at the University of Virginia.
-The site's latest iteration (2002) contains some 9,300 files, including images, texts, and commentaries.
-In a similar project also associated in part with the IATH, editors Morris Eaves, Robert Essick, and Joseph Viscomi have overseen the creation of the ambitious William Blake Archive.
+A pioneering (1993) project that aimed to create a vast multimedia hypertext archive of all of this astounding figure's writings and pictures, the Rossetti Archive is the work of a team led by renowned scholar Jerome McGann under the auspices of the Institute for Advanced Technology in the Humanities at the University of Virginia.
+The site contains thousands of images, texts, and commentaries.
+In 2008, the directors of the project declared it completed, and in 2012, Professor McGann announced that he would make no further updates to the site.
+Another splendid Pre-Raphaelite resource is the Simeon Solomon Research Archive, which offers a wide range of texts concerning the artist, his family, his work, and his life.
+Begun in 2000 by Roberto C. Ferrari, it is still very much a going concern, edited by the founder and by Carolyn Conroy.

-The Complete Works of Charles Darwin Online and the Darwin Correspondence Project
+The Complete Works of Charles Darwin Online, the Darwin Correspondence Project, and the Darwin Manuscripts Project

 Victorian Women Writers Project

-Created by Perry Willett and his colleagues at Indiana University Libraries, Bloomington, the VWWP aims to make available electronic texts of lesser known women writers of the period, prepared with scrupulous scholarly care.
-The project's library currently boasts over 150 texts by over fifty authors, and more are being added all the time.
-Although still in its early stages, the British Women Romantic Poets Project at the University of California, Davis, likewise hopes to make available texts of hard-to-find poems from the period 1789-1832.
+Created by Perry Willett and his colleagues at Indiana University Libraries, Bloomington, way back in 1995, the VWWP aimed to make available electronic texts of lesser known women writers of the period, prepared with scrupulous scholarly care.
+The project's library currently boasts over 150 texts by over fifty authors.
+Abandoned in 2003 after Willett's departure, the VWWP was revived in 2010 and relaunched with new search tools and features in 2012.
+Although the project is no longer active, the texts remain.
+A similar early effort, the British Women Romantic Poets Project, 1789-1832, at the University of California, Davis, has at last disappeared from the UC Davis server, although a searchable and browsable database of these rare texts can still be found thanks to mirroring by the University of Michigan and other libraries.

 Charles Booth's 1889 Descriptive Map of London Poverty

 Building on the pioneering efforts of Mark Annand and others, David Wayne Thomas and Sabiha Ahmad have made it possible to explore late nineteenth-century London as laid out in Booth's celebrated color-coded map of the city.
 The supporting materials for the site are currently being assembled and the site will soon move to a permanent location but the map itself, allowing visitors to zoom in on specific sections, is a marvel.
-Those wishing to delve further into Booth's aims and methods have a marvelous set of resources available from the London School of Economics's Charles Booth Online Archive, which features a rich variety of archival materials in searchable form.
-Quite apart from its intrinsic usefulness, this site demonstrates what can be accomplished when existing archival collection descriptions, instead of being merely scanned and transferrred online, are thoughtfully adapted in ways that make the most of the online environment.
+Those wishing to delve further into Booth's aims and methods have a marvelous set of resources available from the LSE's Charles Booth's London, which features a rich variety of archival materials in searchable form.
+Quite apart from its intrinsic usefulness, this site demonstrates what can be accomplished when existing archival collection descriptions, instead of being merely scanned and transferred online, are thoughtfully adapted in ways that make the most of the online environment.

 Romantic Circles

 An ambitious site devoted to Byron, Mary Wollstonecraft Shelley, Percy Bysshe Shelley, Keats, and "their contemporaries and historical contexts."
 Designed for scholarly interaction and featuring reliably edited e-texts and other resources, RC made its official debut at the NASSR conference in November 1996.
-Over ten years later, it has come to host a number of extraordinarily useful and meticulously edited materials for all students of the 19th century, including (to name but two) Letitia Landon's Verses and Keepsake for 1829 and the Quarterly Review Archive.
+All these years later it has come to host a number of extraordinarily useful and meticulously edited materials for all students of the 19th century, including (to name but two) Letitia Landon's Verses and Keepsake for 1829 and the indispensable Quarterly Review Archive.

 The 19th-Century London Stage: An Exploration